apache/inlong-website/docs/sdk/dataproxy-sdk/overview.md

 ---
 title: Overview
 ---

-When the business uses the message access method, the business generally only needs to format the data in a proxy-recognizable format (such as six-segment protocol, digital protocol, etc.)
+DataProxy supports multi-data format for access, and users can assemble and send data according to the format recognized by DataProxy (such as six-segment protocol, digital protocol, etc.).
-After group packet transmission, data can be connected to inlong.
-But in order to ensure data reliability, load balancing, and dynamic update of the proxy list and other security features
-The user program needs to consider more and ultimately leads to the program being too cumbersome and bloated.

-The original intention of API design is to simplify user access and assume some reliability-related logic.
-After the user integrates the API in the service delivery program, the data can be sent to the proxy without worrying about the grouping format, load balancing and other logic.
+Alternatively, use the SDK provided by DataProxy for data access.
+The DataProxy SDK provides multi-features such as load balance and dynamically updating the proxy list, which can ensure the reliability of access data, simplify the user's access logic, and reduce the user's access difficulty.
+It is recommended to use the SDK method to access.

 ## Functions